rootjumper/netstatus/README.md

 ### Backend (Python Flask)

 - **app.py**: The backend is built with Flask, which serves the front-end pages and provides the API routes for updating network statuses and Telnet functionality.
-    Network Status: The system checks for the current status of routers every 10 seconds using the ping command, and updates the status dynamically in the front-end.
+    Network Status: The system checks for the current status of routers at a configurable interval using the ping command, and updates the status dynamically in the front-end.
     Telnet Communication: Using WebSockets, the backend communicates with the front-end, allowing real-time Telnet connections to routers.
     Dynamic Subnet Management: The app uses the route -n command (Linux/macOS) or route print (Windows) to detect current network configurations and update the network.conf file as needed.
+    Scanning Subnets: The app scans each subnet for active devices during the initialization process and logs the active IPs found.

 ### Frontend (HTML, CSS, JavaScript)